Which Whole Earth Farms Grain Free Recipes Get

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The fifth ingredient is pork fat, a product from rendering pig meat.
+The sixth ingredient is pork fat, a product from rendering pig meat.

 Commonly known as lard, pork fat can add significant flavor to any dog food.
 And it can be high in linoleic acid, an omega-6 fatty acid essential for life.